ArjunChattoraj10/imbDis/README.md

 However, one of the issues that exists is a lack of tools that measure the quality of the model for different populations.
 That is **when the proportion of the outcome classes are different from the dataset that the model was trained on**.

 **imbDis** is a solution to that.
 It varies the class imbalance and calculates discrimination metrics for each imbalance frequency.
-The discrimination metrics may be a pre-defined method within `imbDis` - such as AUC, Brier and Log Loss, or can be other functions from any package or user-defined.
+The discrimination metrics may be a pre-defined method within `imbDis`, or can be other functions from any package or user-defined.

 ## Usage